Achieve your full potential thanks to Saxion’s modern learning facilities

 Degrees in The Netherlands are based around the credit system (ECTS).
 What are credits?
 You are awarded a number of credits for each assignment, exam and traineeship that you complete.
 Each credit is equivalent to a study load of 28 hours.
 You are expected to obtain 60 credits during the short degree programme, which means that this academic year is equivalent to a study load of 1,680 hours.
 This should give you a reasonably clear idea of the amount of time involved in completing your degree successfully.

 First of all you have to meet the general entry requirements.
 Besides that, the following applies to all students wanting to enrol in Art & Technology.

-If possible, you take part in the regular application process.
-If this is not possible, you need to submit a CV, testimonials, a letter of motivation and an interactive portfolio (website, weblog, Flickr album or something similar) to prove your previously acquired technical skills and the ability to design.
-By means of an assessment (by telephone or via Skype) it will be established if your communicative skills are sufficient for admission to the course.
+You need to submit a CV, testimonials, a letter of motivation and an interactive portfolio (website, weblog, Flickr album or something similar) to prove your previously acquired technical skills and the ability to design.
+You also need to submit a list of subjects you studied with a short explanation of these subjects.
+By means of an interview (via Skype) your application will be discussed.
+If possible you can do the intake assessment at Saxion.